 Small Business Service

-The recent budget announcement brings significant changes to Employer’s Class 1 National Insurance and other related contributions, effective from April 6, 2025.
-These changes are set to impact small businesses, and understanding their implications is crucial for effective financial planning.
+The 2024 Autumn Budget announcement brought significant changes to Employer Class 1 National Insurance (NIC) and other related contributions, effective from April 6, 2025.
+These changes have a profound impact on small businesses, and understanding their implications is crucial for effective financial planning.

 Here we look at the details of the changes and offer insights for employers and self-employed individuals.

-As an employer, you currently pay 13.8% Employer’s Class 1 National Insurance (NI) for employees earning over £9,100 annually.
-However, starting April 6, 2025, the following changes will take effect:
+As an employer, you previously paid 13.8% Employer Class 1 National Insurance (NIC) for employees earning over £9,100 annually.
+Since April 6, 2025, the following changes have taken effect:

 Increase in contribution rate: